 This just wasn’t their fight.

 Yell’s hair spilled over her face in copper spangles as she split open a strawberry cigarillo with a letter opener.
-She delicately broke up a nugget of weed, her fingernails red.
+She delicately broke up a nugget of weed, her fingernails sports car red.
 She abruptly stopped processing the weed, cocked her head, and stared at me like I was an apparition there in Big Boulder’s trashy living room.

-I cleared clothes, sporks, and dirty paper plates off the couch and plopped down across from .
+I cleared clothes, sporks, and dirty paper plates off the couch and plopped down across from her.
 “Where’s your boyfriend?”

 She shrugged and snorted.
 “Shit, I don’t know.
 I ain’t his keeper.”
 She rolled and licked the blunt artfully.
 “He’s probably out eating paint chips or beating his head against the wall—whatever it is mongoloids do.”

 She flashed a mean, toothy smile, and I felt better, brave even.
-She sparked blunt, took a sagacious rip, and spewed fluffy cumulous clouds of sticky smoke.
+She sparked the blunt, took a sagacious rip, and spewed fluffy cumulous clouds of sticky smoke.
 She passed it to me.
-I ripped it and tried to hold a deep breath, but the smoke was coarse and harsh as wool, throat and lungs.
+I ripped it and tried to hold a deep breath, but the smoke was coarse and harsh as wool, thrashing my throat and lungs.
 I sputtered thin vapors, and thick strands of slime oozed out of my mouth.

 Yell retrieved a tall can of warm beer from a couch cushion and cracked it open.
-“Damn, Avery—you weak as fuck.
+“Damn, Avery—you’re weak as fuck.
 You got them baby lungs.
 Nobody respects a young man with baby lungs, especially not a girl.”
-She took a swig of beer and passed it to me. and ripped blunt again.
+She took a swig of beer and passed it to me.
+So I drank and ripped that blunt again.
 I fought the urge to gag, held in the smoke for a full three beats, and exhaled a neat, respectable contrail.
 Tight cords in my shoulders and back slackened and snapped, limbs instantaneously loose and rubberized—that weed was no punk.

-Yell grunted approval and snatched the beer back as a space-time tear opened in living room.
-Me and Yell drifted through the cosmos, ashtrays over Andromeda, dirty sneakers and comets careening tallcan satellites.
+Yell grunted approval and snatched the beer back as a space-time tear opened in the living room.
+Me and Yell drifted through the cosmos, ashtrays over Andromeda, dirty sneakers and comets careening; tall-can satellites.

 “Hey!”
 Yell’s voice lassoed my foot and yanked me back to earth.
 “Hey, shit-for-brains!”